corstian/weak-link-localization-poc/README.md

 In the screenshot below you can see the flight path (red to green, based on height) and the path where the weak link will fall when disconnected (blue).

 ## Screenshot
 ![Showing the flight path and the path where the weak link will fall in the browser](Screen Shot 2018-05-18 at 11.44.21 AM.png)

+## Usage
+Given that this is just a proof of concept the JSON file containing the flight path is added in the data folder and it's path is hardcoded in the application.
+In order to run the application please restore the node dependencies first with `node install`.